Providers Professional Learning

 Planning Professional Learning Opportunities

-Guidelines and Statutes
+Guidelines and statutes

-Conducting a Needs Analysis
+Conducting a needs analysis

-According to Philip O. Ozuah, author of "First, There Was Pedagogy and Then Came Andragogy," adults typically engage in learning to solve a problem (2005).
-It is important to partner with educators in planning the professional learning opportunity, as a "one-size-fits-all" approach to professional learning often does not provide enough depth for educators to make substantial changes in their teaching practices.
-Taking the time to conduct a needs analysis of the schools and educators you want to attend your event can help to ensure that the professional learning opportunity is focused on what educators need most.
-There are many needs analysis templates available online, but you may find that you would like to create your own based upon the subject matter you are hoping to address in the professional learning opportunity.
-Learning Forward, a professional learning organization, has created a workbook that can help providers consider what districts and schools look at when creating short- and long-term professional learning plans.
+Taking the time to conduct a needs analysis of the schools and educators you want to attend your event can help ensure that the professional learning opportunity is focused on what educators need most.
+There are many needs analysis templates available online, but you may find that you would like to create your own based on the subject matter you are hoping to address.
+Learning Forward, a professional learning organization, has created a workbook that can help providers consider what districts and schools examine when creating short- and long-term professional learning plans.

 Share Your Event